bytecodealliance/wasmtime/cranelift/docs/langref.rst

 unsigned.
 Some instructions will interpret an operand as a signed or unsigned number, others don't care.

+The support for i8 and i16 arithmetic is incomplete and use could lead to bugs.

 .. autoctontype:: i8
 .. autoctontype:: i16
 .. autoctontype:: i32